amanda-mari/nyc-high-school-grad-rates/README.md

 # New York City High School Graduation Rates
-This project uses data from the NYC Department of Education on NYC high school graduation results and combines it with the spatial coordinates of each school.The goal of merging these two pieces of data is to create a 3D visualization of graduation results in NYC.
+This project uses data from the NYC Department of Education on NYC high school graduation results and combines it with the spatial coordinates of each school.The goal of merging these two pieces of data is to create a spatial map of graduation results overtime in NYC.

 ### Data Sources